pooyatavan/Activity-Watch-Import-Export-/README.md

 - Use OneDrive if you do not already have a cloud storage service (reliable and pre-installed on most Windows machines).
 - To use another cloud provider, update the paths in the scripts to point to that service's sync folder.

-## Requirements

-1. OneDrive app installed on all Windows clients and servers (all signed in with the **same account**).
-2. Python installed on the server (for running the import scripts).

 ## Important Notes